wp-kit/flash/README.md

 # WPKit Notifications

-This is a Wordpress PHP Component to handles both front-end and admin notifications This PHP Component was built to run within an Illiminate Container so is perfect for frameworks such as Themosis.
+This is a Wordpress PHP Component to handles both front-end and admin notifications.

+This PHP Component was built to run within an Illiminate Container so is perfect for frameworks such as Themosis.

 Often, Wordpress developers want to be able to use a single component the handle notifications stored in the session and their output to the client, usually after a redirect.